polyformproject/license-development/template.erb.md

 <% if noncommercial or strict %>
 ## Noncommercial

-This license allows you to use the software for noncommercial purposes only.
+This license allows you to use<% if noncommercial %>, change, and share<% end %> the software for noncommercial purposes only.

 ## Personal Uses